dariacherepina/Software-Engineering-Design-SoSe-25/exercise1.md

 4. Repeat steps 2 and 3 with the resulting number. terminates with 1 for any given positive integer n<1M.

+*Look Ulam.java file*

-### 3. Create a github.com account and commit your software to a new repository.
+### 3. Create a gitHub.com account and commit your software to a new repository.
 https://github.com/dariacherepina/Software-Engineering-Design-SoSe-25.git

 ### 4. Please install the MagicDraw UML Editor on your computer